 Private cloud is a cloud computing environment dedicated to a single organisation.
 It can be hosted on-premise or by a third-party provider, but unlike the public cloud, it offers greater control over the infrastructure, security, and resources and is tailored for your specific needs.
 At ERA we provide private cloud solutions with the added bonus of burst infrastructure, allowing our clients to seamlessly scale resource while maintaining the security and control of a dedicated environment.

-What Is DIY Infrastructure? – Building your own cloud?
+What Is DIY Infrastructure? – Building your own cloud

 A DIY approach involves building and managing your own in-house IT infrastructure, either on-premise or through a colocation data centre.
 This includes purchasing servers, storage, networking equipment, and software, as well as handling all aspects of maintenance and security.